got5/tapestry5-jquery/README.md

 Just add tapestry5-jquery to your classpath (see Maven dependency snippet below)!

 Then use components like you would normally do.
-For Autocomplete, Palette and LinkSubmit use "jquery" namespace:
+For Autocomplete and Palette use "jquery" namespace:

 	<t:form>
         <t:jquery.autocomplete />